srilekhavv/quiz-project/README.md

     - This will update your files, but it will not create/update the quizzes associated with those files.
     - If you deleted a file, and it does not change in the main Spreadsheet, then you can remove it manually from the Spreadsheet.
 That will not mess up anything
     - If you add images, make sure the are jpg, otherwise they will not be copied over
-6. To create new quizzes for newly created files, highlight the files you want quizzes for with your cursor, and go to Script Menu and select Create Quizzes.
+6. To create new quizzes for files, highlight the files you want quizzes for with your cursor, and go to Script Menu and select Create Quizzes in Range.
+The links and ids for the new quizzes will replace the old ones, if there are any.

 # Summary Sheet
 The main spreadsheet comes with a summary sheet that aggregates response datas from every questions.